iretes/rock-scissors-paper/index.md

 # Rock, Scissors, Paper: the survival of the weakest

-This project reproduces the experiments conducted by Frean et al. [[1]](#references) and Reichenbach et al. [[2]](#references) to study a system involving three species in a competitive loop: a rock beats (and replicates into) a pair of scissors, scissors beat a sheet of paper and paper beats a rock.
+This project reproduces the experiments conducted by Frean et al. [[1]](#references) and Reichenbach et al. [[2], [3]](#references) to study a system involving three species in a competitive loop: a rock beats (and replicates into) a pair of scissors, scissors beat a sheet of paper and paper beats a rock.
 The self-referential nature of the competitive loop leads to counterintuitive phenomena, such as the expectation that the least competitive species will dominate in population.
 The proposed model is explored through various formalisms, and its properties are analyzed within each framework.

+Additionally, we explore an oscillatory network of transcriptional regulators known as Repressilator.
+This network consists of a feedback loop with at least three genes, each encoding a protein that represses the expression of the next gene in the loop.
+The dynamic behavior of the Repressilator mirrors the competitive interactions of the rock-paper-scissors game, as each component cyclically inhibits the next.
+We investigate how this cyclical repression creates oscillatory patterns and maintains biological rhythms.
+This analysis is based on [[4]](#references).

+## Ecological models

-## Long range dispersal model
+### Long range dispersal model

 In the long range dispersal model individuals are treated as gas molecules, with interactions occurring between any pair.